logzio/logzio_aws_serverless/README.md

 # CloudWatch Logs Shipper - Lambda

-This is a AWS Lambda function to collect CloudWatch logs using Lambda and send them to Logz.io in bulk, over HTTP.
+This is an AWS Lambda function that collects CloudWatch logs and sends them to Logz.io in bulk, over HTTP.

 ## Step 1 - Creating the Lambda Function